Nick Maton Player Props: Tigers vs. White Sox

 Nick Maton At The Plate

-- Maton has five doubles, five home runs and 20 walks while batting .159.
+- Maton is hitting .155 with five doubles, five home runs and 21 walks.

+- In 33.3% of his 45 games this season, Maton has picked up at least one hit.
+He's also had five multi-hit games.

-- Maton has an RBI in 11 of 44 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in three contests.
+- Maton has driven home a run in 11 games this season (24.4%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on three occasions..

-- He has scored a run in 13 of 44 games so far this year.
+- He has scored a run in 14 of 45 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.